dportik/dadi_pipeline/Two_Populations/README.md

 being used.
 Sections of the scripts which require hand editing are flagged with a #**************.
 Look through each script before attempting to run it to understand what needs to be modified.
 At the top of each script, there are also explanations and instructions.

+**Version 3 updates** (Oct 2017)
+Moved all functions out of main scripts and placed in *Optimize_Functions.py* script for clarity.
+The workflow is nearly identical to V2, with less clutter.
+New models added to the model set, here is a complete list of models (new models marked with +):

+1. Standard neutral model, populations never diverge
+2. Split into two populations, no migration.
+3. Split into two populations, with symmetric migration.
+4. Split into two populations, with different migration rates.
+5. Split with symmetric migration followed by isolation.
+6. Split with asymmetric migration followed by isolation.
+7. Split with no gene flow, followed by period of symmetrical gene flow.
+8. Split with no gene flow, followed by period of asymmetrical gene flow.
+9. Split with no migration, then size change with no migration.
+10. Split with symmetric migration, then size change with symmetric migration.
+11. Split with different migration rates, then size change with different migration rates.
+12. Split with symmetrical gene flow, followed by size change with no gene flow.
+13. Split with asymmetrical gene flow, followed by size change with no gene flow.
+14. Split with no gene flow, followed by size change with symmetrical gene flow.
+15. Split with no gene flow, followed by size change with asymmetrical gene flow.
+16. +Split into two populations, with symmetric migration, two epochs.
+17. +Split into two populations, with different migration rates, two epochs.
+18. +Split with no gene flow, followed by period of symmetrical gene flow, then isolation.
+19. +Split with no gene flow, followed by period of asymmetrical gene flow, then isolation.
+20. +Split with no gene flow, followed by size change with symmetrical gene flow, then isolation.
+21. +Split with no gene flow, followed by size change with asymmetrical gene flow, then isolation.
+22. +Founder event with symmetric migration and population two exponential growth.
+23. +Founder event with asymmetric migration and population two exponential growth.
+24. +Founder event with no migration and population two exponential growth.

+A new graphics file with the visual representation has been provided.
+The example file and all associated outputs have been updated to include results from the new models.

+**Suggested Workflow**

 The basic workflow involves running the scripts sequentially and in order: